valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 exclusive way.

-There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Redis, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.
+There are a number of libraries and blog posts describing how to implement a DLM (Distributed Lock Manager) with Valkey, but every library uses a different approach, and many use a simple approach with lower guarantees compared to what can be achieved with slightly more complex designs.

-This page describes a more canonical algorithm to implement distributed locks with Redis.
+This page describes a more canonical algorithm to implement distributed locks with Valkey.
 We propose an algorithm, called **Redlock**, which implements a DLM which we believe to be safer than the vanilla single instance approach.
 We hope that the community will analyze it, provide feedback, and use it as a starting point for the implementations or more